tonykastaneda/tonykastaneda/README.md

 * 🔭 I’m currently working on webdesigns and easy deployment internally to better help my clients and there needs
 * 🌱 I’m currently learning React.js to help design systems and understand programming limitations when talked about in the greater context of desing and its fundementals
 * 🏗️ Building a Design Agency over @ [BELLROSE® Desing & Co.][bellrose]
 * 💥 2021 Goals: Build automated workflows in the cloud
 * ⚡ Fun fact: I'm an Audio Engineer by night

 ---
 ### Reach Me Here:

+### Tools and Languages: